This post may contain affiliate links. Read our disclosure here.

 - Restores dried, cracked, and shrunken seals

 ATP Automotive has designed a product that helps with restoring seals, gaskets, and reducing leaks in many applications.
-Not only can AT-205 RE-SEAL help stop leaks in your vehicles transmission, it can be used in other applications from power steering, to hydraulic systems, to engine oil.
+Not only can AT-205 RE-SEAL help stop a power steering leak, it can be used in other applications from transmissions, to hydraulic systems, to engine oil.
 This makes this product extremely versatile which is a must have around the garage.
 If you don’t use it all the first time, there is sure to be some additional uses for it down the road.
 Below are a few notable features of AT-205 RE-SEAL:

 - Helps restore worn or dried out seals

 - Will not harm bearings or other components

 - Can be used in power steering, transmissions, engines, differentials, and hydraulic systems